Duration: 4 weeks

 Photo 102 has our Photo 101 course or equivalent experience as a prerequisite course.
 Students must have a good grasp of manual exposures and basic techniques as this will not be covered in Photo 102.
 Nicole will use a Canon DSLR for demonstrations, but a DSLR of any kind (Nikon, Canon, etc.) will work for the course.

-Nicole Hill Gerulat graduated from Brooks Institute of Photography in Commercial/Advertising Photography and has been working for over 10 years.
-Her clients include Real Simple, HGTV, Kiwi Magazine, Parents Magazine and more.
+Nicole Hill Gerulat graduated from Brooks Institute of Photography in Commercial/Advertising Photography and has been working for over 10 years in the industry.
+Her clients include Real Simple, HGTV, Weldon Owen, Parents Magazine and more.
 Examples of her work can be found on her site as well as her blog A Little Sussy.
 Nicole started teaching photography classes in September 2007 and teaches from her own curriculum.
 Feel free to drop her a line if you have any questions about taking this course!